locka99/cpp-to-rust-book/fixing_problems_in_c_cpp/copy_constructors.md

 ## The Rule of Three

-This is such a bad issue that it has given rise to the so-called the rule of three.
+This is such a terrible bug enabling problem in C++ that it has given rise to the so-called the rule of three.

 The rule says that if we explicitly declare a destructor, copy constructor or copy assignment operator in a C++ class then we probably need to implement all three of them to safely handle assignment and construction.
 In other words the burden for fixing C++'s default and dangerous behaviour falls onto the developer.